Season 3, Episode 4

 Susan Rylance:

 (Laughing) Yeah.
 Well, it's so funny.
-I mean, we we learn so so much from each other.
+I mean, we learn so so much from each other.
 I learned from my daughter who's just coming into the workforce.
 And, you know, watching her go through interviews and just what she wants out of a career in life.
 And it's the same.
-It's just how we each execute upon that.
+It's just how we each execute that.
 I want the same thing as she does.

 Michael Kithcart: